MAGIC Course of Study

 The MAGIC curriculum is designed to build strength in comparative history while allowing students the flexibility to explore their specific regional and thematic interests.
 Students, in consultation with the program director, design a curriculum that simultaneously provides broad exposure to global historical perspectives and depth in a particular regional or thematic history.

 All students complete the core colloquium HIST 505, Introduction to Global History in their first semester.
 This class functions as the first semester of a two-semester research seminar.
 In addition to a syllabus of readings introducing global and comparative history, Hist 505 provides an opportunity for students to review and critique the secondary historical literature associated with their research focus.
+HIST 505 includes a mandatory in person research tutorial for each student, conducted with the 505 instructor and MAGIC director.
 In the second semester, HIST 504 will introduce problems and methodologies of research and writing history, while students devote themselves to research and writing on their individual topics, in consultation with a field-specific mentor from the History department faculty.
 HIST 504 culminates in substantial progress towards a publishable article-length work of original history (8,000-10,000 words).
 Some students will continue research during the subsequent summer (between first and second years) in archives or libraries in or outside of DC, for which some summer funding is available, and expand and revise their article accordingly with continued advice from their field-specific mentor and the MAGIC director.
 This piece of original research, employing non-English language sources as appropriate, can serve as a writing sample for those students applying for the PhD.
 Students are also encouraged to apply to present this research at academic conferences, and ultimately submit it for publication.

 All students in the MAGIC program will turn in an final ‘capstone paper’ by the end of their second year.
 Many students will simply submit their research article as their capstone.
 Others may submit what they feel is their best work from one of their other courses.
 All students may, if they wish, submit their capstone for consideration for the MAGIC Capstone Award, the winner of which is announced during pre-graduation festivities.